prrvchr/eMailerOOo/README.md

 In addition, this datasource must have at least one **main table**, including all the records that can be used during the email merge.

 If you do not have such a data source then I invite you to install one of the following extensions:
-- [vCardOOo][22] extension.
+- [vCardOOo][22].
 This extension will allow you to use your contacts present on a [**Nextcloud**][23] platform as a data source.
-- [gContactOOo][25] extension.
+- [gContactOOo][25].
 This extension will allow you to use your Android phone (your phone contacts) as a datasource.
-- [mContactOOo][27] extension.
+- [mContactOOo][27].
 This extension will allow you to use your Microsoft Outlook contacts as a datasource.

+For these 3 extensions the name of the **main table** can be found (and even changed before any connection) in:
+**Tools -> Options -> Internet -> Extension name -> Main table name**

 This mode of use is made up of 3 sections:
-- [Merging emails to mailing lists][30].
+- [Merge emails with mailing lists][30].
 - [Configure connection][31].
 - [Outgoing emails][32].

-### Merging emails to mailing lists:
+### Merge emails with mailing lists:

 #### Requirement:

 To be able to post emails to a mailing list, you must:
 - Have a data source as described in the previous introduction.
-- Open a Writer document in LibreOffice / OpenOffice.
+- Open a new Writer document in LibreOffice / OpenOffice.

-This Writer document can include merge fields (insertable by the command: **Insert -> Field -> More fields -> Database -> Mail merge fields**), this is even necessary if you want to be able to customize the content of the email.
+This Writer document can include merge fields (insertable by the command: **Insert -> Field -> More fields -> Database -> Mail merge fields**), this is even necessary if you want to be able to customize the content of the email and any attached files.
-These merge fields should only reference the **main table** of the data source.
+These merge fields should only refer to the **main table** of the data source and if this recommendation is not followed then **merging of documents will not work**.

 #### Starting the mail merge wizard: